Skip to main content

 DMDV logo

-AAM S&P Developed Markets High Dividend Value ETF (DMDV) with AI Score 44/100 (Weak).
-AAM S&P Developed Markets High Dividend Value ETF (DMDV) seeks to track the performance of high dividend yield stocks in developed markets, excluding the U. S. Market cap: 0, Sector: Financial services.
+AAM S&P Developed Markets High Dividend Value ETF (DMDV) trades at $23.63 with AI Score 44/100 (Grade C).
+AAM S&P Developed Markets High Dividend Value ETF (DMDV) seeks to track the performance of high… Market cap: $2.17M, Sector: Financial services.

 AAM S&P Developed Markets High Dividend Value ETF (DMDV) seeks to track the performance of high dividend yield stocks in developed markets, excluding the U.S. and Korea.
 The fund focuses on companies with sustainable dividend distribution characteristics while maintaining diversified sector exposure.